MartijnDwars/metaborg.github.io/stratego/language/11-concrete-object-syntax.md

        "exp" "|[" Exp "]|" -> StrategoTerm {cons("ToTerm")}

 **Other Quotation Conventions.** The convention of using `|[...]|` and `~` as quotation and anti-quotation delimiters is inspired by the notation used in texts about semantics.
-It really depends on the application, the languages involved, and the `audience' what kind of delimiters are most appropriate.
+It really depends on the application, the languages involved, and the _audience_ what kind of delimiters are most appropriate.

 The following notation was inspired by active web pages is developed.
 For instance, the following quotation `%>...<%` and antiquotation `<%...%>` delimiters are defined for use of XML in Stratego programs: